-For example, let's assume that when a switch turned on, we want turn on a solenoid for 5 seconds and then turn it off regularly of how long the switch is on.
-We can do this with a simple external timer.
+For example, let's assume that when a switch turned on, a solenoid is wanted to turn on for 5 seconds and then turn it off regularly of how long the switch is on.
+It can be done with a simple external timer.
 But what will happen if the process included 10 switches and solenoids?
-We would need 10 external timers.
+10 external timers would be needed.
 What will happen if the process also needed to count how many times the switches individually turned on?
-We would need a lot of external counters.
+A lot of external counters would be needed.

-As you see, if the process becomes more complicated, then we have to use a device the simplify that.
+As seen, if the process becomes more complicated, then we have to use a device the simplify that.
 We use PLC for this process.
 We can program the PLC to count its inputs and turn the solenoids for the specified time.